mpavithr/Patient-Monitoring-System-with-Django/README.md

 Migrated my previous repository Patient-Monitoring-Platform to Django and added a Speech to text module that implements a queue management system.

-This repository fulfils Project 4 for the class EC 530.
-(Ignore this statement if you are not a TA/Professor for the BU class EC 530)

 [Previous Repository](https://github.com/mpavithr/Patient-Monitoring-Platform) was done in flask.
 Have migrated to Django and added a new module that is the Speech to Text Module.